Latish705/intellicollab/learning/observability/README.md

 ## Distributed Tracing

 Distributed tracing tracks the flow of requests across multiple services, providing insights into the end-to-end request flow.
-While not currently implemented in IntelliColab, it's a recommended addition using tools like Jaeger or Zipkin.
+While not currently implemented in intellicollab, it's a recommended addition using tools like Jaeger or Zipkin.

 A typical implementation would use OpenTelemetry: